10Photos

 [ Text 10Photos ]

-Dark City Series - Fine Art Fotografie in Frankfurt am Main
+Dark City Series - Fine Art Photography in Frankfurt am Main

 Image 1: "Splendid".
 Tower 185 near the trade fair center, with a height of 200.0 meters, is the fourth highest building in Germany (together with the Main Tower).
 Curiously, the tower was originally intended to be only 185 meters high, as the name suggests.
 During construction, however, it was decided to add another 15 meters.
 Nevertheless, the name remains.